 The expression “it’s all Greek to me” relates to the sense of bewilderment you get when you’re looking at something you cannot understand at all, such as a complicated instruction manual or the directions your friend sent you to their house.
 Languages are so otherly!
 And if you can pick out the letters in a language that shares your language’s script and perhaps luck out on some shared words, you won’t be able to do that for a language that uses a different script from yours, such as Chinese, Thai, Hindi, Arabic, or Greek.

 In these instances language clearly seems to have very high and largely insurmountable barriers.
 And language is indeed like that.
 When all the known users of a spoken language die, the language dies with them.
 For written languages, it’s the same.

 The Rosetta Stone, which was discovered in 1799, had the text of a decree issued during the reign of King Ptolemy V in 196 BCE.
 The decree was written in three languages.
 Two of the languages were Egyptian, undecipherable since ancient times, and the third was written in Ancient Greek, a language already known.
 This finally enabled scholars to decode Egyptian hieroglyphics, further opening a window onto the ancient past.
 Today most people are more familiar with the digital learning tool Rosetta Stone than they are with the actual origins of the company name, this itself an interesting instance of language obstruction.

-With the emergence of digital tools like Google Translate which is powered by deep learning neural networks, I’m now able to get decent enough translations from more than 100 languages as diverse as Africaans to Zulu.
-And Non-Chinese reading foreigners living in China have learned to exploit these tools to benefit from the many online shopping opportunities offered there!
+With the emergence of digital tools like Google Translate, which is powered by deep learning neural networks, we are now able to get decent enough translations from more than 100 languages, from Africaans to Zulu.
+(Non-Chinese reading foreigners living in China have learned to exploit these tools to benefit from the many online shopping opportunities offered there!)

 So language is bound in terms of our ability to comprehend an unfamiliar version of it.